foxnewsnetwork/foxyam/README.markdown

 11. Company logo
 12. Clean out the trash files
 13. Header and footer vanishes and reappear based upon scrolling directions
+14. Switch to QUnit for tests (and get it back up)

 Work Redesign
 =